rajikudusadewale/Collection-Performance-Analysis/README.md

 	But the right chart shows that the product type with the highest number of defaults and customers differs from the product with the highest default rate.

-	Visa product has the highest default rate percentage compared to the master card with a higher number of customers and default count
+	Visa product has the highest default rate percentage compared to the master card, with a higher number of customers and default count.

-	most customers enter arrears after missing a repayment on their debt within the years.
+	Most customers enter arrears after missing a repayment on their debt within the years.
 There has been an increase in the trend of debt counts over the years.

 	The left chart shows the top 5 customer IDs with the highest outstanding debts in 2021.

 	While the right chart shows the customer IDs with the lowest outstanding debts

-	The bar charts for the top 5 customers with the highest and lowest outstanding debts provide insight into individual customer behavior
+	The bar charts for the top 5 customers with the highest and lowest outstanding debts provide insight into individual customer behaviour.

 	The Total Number of Customers has been increasing gradually over the years.

-	The Total Transactions have increased over the years, but more data is still needed for validation
+	The Total Transactions have increased over the years, but more data is still needed for validation.

 	The Total Balance has been fluctuating over the years.

-	The Total Amount has been fluctuating between years.
+	The Total Amount has been fluctuating over the years.

 ### Patterns